HugoBlox/theme-academic-cv/CONTRIBUTING.md

 Now you can create your patch, including appropriate test cases in the new branch.
 Please read and follow our [Code Rules][rules].

-After you finish your modification, run the script to view it on http://localhost:1313/.
+(optional) After you finish your modification, run the following script to view it on http://localhost:1313/.

 ```shell
 hugo server